BryanEnneking/bash-osc/README.md

 ```

 ### From the Command-Line
 Be sure to set the IP and port as mentioned above.
+Also, make sure the script is executable.

 **Usage:** osc *address* *type_tags* *argument_1* [*argument_2*...]
 |                      |                                            |